Much Ado About Numbers (Age 13-16 and 6th form general interest)

 "The best enrichment lecture we've had" - Year 12 student, St Helens School

 Maths on the Back of an Envelope (Age 15+)

-From Lampard to The Olympics - The Maths of Sport (Age 15+)
+The Hidden Maths of Sport (Age 14+)

 What is the best tactic for taking a penalty?
 Should a 1500 metre athlete lead the pack or hover at the back?
 Was Chris Robshaw right to go for the try in England's famous World Cup rugby defeat to Wales?
 And where's the best place to aim on a dartboard?
 Rob looks at the hidden maths behind a range of sports, with ideas for investigations that will provide great enrichment for sports fans in the classroom.